|The Fourteenth Annual Berkeley Undergraduate Prize for Architectual Design Excellence 2012

-3) U.S. CITIZENS NOTE: Proposals may not be made to visit or study in countries with travel advisories issued by the United States Department of State.
-For all students, the BERKELEY PRIZE will not fund travel to countries currently in conflict.
+3) U.S. CITIZENS NOTE: Proposals may not be made to visit or study in countries with adverse travel advisories issued by the United States Department of State.
+For all students, the BERKELEY PRIZE will not fund travel to countries currently in armed conflict.

 1) A 1250-word Proposal to include:

 (a) A description of the program and a persuasive argument why this program will benefit your education;

 (b) An itinerary for the entire period of travel; and

 2) Reference to published material regarding the program, preferably a web site address that includes the name of a contact person.

 3) A letter of recommendation from a Faculty member in your academic institution who is familiar with your Proposal and who will confirm that your Proposal is suited to your abilities.

 4) Prior to receiving any funding, you will be asked to submit a travel Indemnification form provided by the BERKELEY PRIZE and a letter confirming that you are in adequate health to undertake the travel you propose.
 (NOTE: The BERKELEY PRIZE will pay for a one-time, health insurance policy for the length of your travel.)